 Got a feeling your content isn’t making the impact you expected?
 You wouldn’t be the only one.
 Creating content for marketing is just half the task.
 For your content to be truly effective, people need to see and read it.
 In short: you need visibility.
 Luckily, you don't need to be a social media guru to succeed.
-Here are 4 easy ways to give your content the visibility it deserves and make it stand out in a crowded space.
+Here are 4 easy ways to give your content the visibility it deserves and make it stand out in a crowded space, leveraging digital marketing.

 1. Earned, owned & paid channels